 15. Cancellation and refund policy; members are entitled to cancel their membership at any time but no refund will be payable.

 From time to time IIMS organises meetings, training, conferences and online seminars for the benefit of the Institute’s members.
 Non-members are welcome to attend.
 Upon confirmation that you wish to attend, an invoice is generated.
 Payment is required within 30 days of issue.
 In the event you can no longer attend, please inform us in writing within 48 hours prior the event to receive a refund.
 Cancellations after this and non attendance shall be charged at the full rate of the course.

-17. The IIMS organises a recognised distance course leading to an IIMS Diploma in Commercial Ship or Yacht & Small Craft Marine Surveying.
+17. The IIMS organises a recognised distance course leading to an IIMS Diploma in Cargo and Commercial Ship and Yacht & Small Craft Marine Surveying.
 Full details can be found in the course prospectuses on the web site.

 18. The IIMS charges a fee of £2,950 for the diploma and the course is VAT exempt.